grpc-ecosystem/grpc-gateway/docs/_docs/usage.md

 ```

 `protoc-gen-grpc-gateway` supports custom mapping from Protobuf `import` to Golang import path.
-They are compatible to [the parameters with same names in `protoc-gen-go`](https://github.com/golang/protobuf#parameters).
+They are compatible with [the parameters with the same names in `protoc-gen-go`](https://github.com/golang/protobuf#parameters).

-In addition we also support the `request_context` parameter in order to use the `http.Request`'s Context (only for Go 1.7 and above).
+Besides we also support the `request_context` parameter to use the `http.Request`'s Context (only for Go 1.7 and above).
-This parameter can be useful to pass request scoped context between the gateway and the gRPC service.
+This parameter can be useful to pass the request-scoped context between the gateway and the gRPC service.

 `protoc-gen-grpc-gateway` also supports some more command line flags to control logging.
-You can give these flags together with parameters above.
+You can give these flags together with the parameters above.
 Run `protoc-gen-grpc-gateway --help` for more details about the flags.

 Similarly, `protoc-gen-swagger` supports command-line flags to control Swagger
 output (for example, `json_names_for_fields` to output JSON names for fields